geobtaa/metadata/docs/index.md

 ??? info "Metadata Handbook Version History"

+	_Changes for Version 5.1 (September 25, 2023)_

+	This version adds several new recipes and page cleanups.

+	* New recipes for:
+		* cleaning metadata
+		* adding bounding boxes
+		* normalizing creators
+		* updating our list of ArcGIS Hubs
+		* how to add multiple download links in GEOMG
+	* Updates the documentation for the ArcGIS, Socrata, and PASDA recipes.
+	* Updates the DCAT and CKAN documentation pages.

 	_Changes for Version 5.0 (May 24, 2023)_

 	This version incorporates the Harvesting Guide notebooks and includes documentation for harvesting metadata from different sources.